Petar Čule: Jesuit gymnasium in Travnik

-In 1909, Čule sent an application for the gymnasium in Travnik, while the Franciscan parish priest also applied him for the school in Široki Brijeg.
-He was then informed that his application in Travnik was lost and that he needs to send another one. Čule's application in Široki Brijeg was rejected due to his poor health.
-However, it turned out that his application in Travnik was accepted, but the notification was delayed due to poor postal connections. Čule arrived in Travnik in 1909.
-At first, Čule's performance in school was bad, as the village schools gave the poor background for further education.
+In 1909, Čule sent an application for the gymnasium in Travnik, while the Franciscan parish priest also applied to him for the school in Široki Brijeg.
+He was then informed that his application in Travnik was lost and needed to send another one. Čule's application to Široki Brijeg was rejected due to his poor health.
+However, it turned out that his application to Travnik was accepted, but the notification was delayed due to poor postal connections. Čule arrived in Travnik in 1909.
+At first, Čule's performance in school was bad, as the village schools gave a poor background for further education.
 However, a month later, he became one of the best students.
 He managed to finish all eight grades with excellent success.

-In 1912, while in the third grade, Čule suffered inflammation of the hypochondrium.
+In 1912, in the third grade, Čule suffered inflammation of the hypochondrium.
 As Austria-Hungary prepared to enter the Balkan Wars in 1913, they occupied part of the seminary for war purposes, so the school sent some students home, including Čule.
-Since Austria-Hungary didn't enter the war in the end, the seminary was returned to the school so the students came back.
+Since Austria-Hungary didn't enter the war, the seminary returned to the school, so the students returned.
 However, Čule was still sick and asked for a prolonged leave, which was granted to him.
-In the summer of 1913, the school informed Čule that if he doesn't get well soon, he would lose the right to education.
-The doctor found Čule to be healthy but diagnosed him with anemia.
-He returned to Travnik and was obliged to take all the exams from the fourth grade in order to enroll in the fifth grade.
-While in the fourth grade, Čule got tuberculous lungs with cavern, however, got well quickly.
+In the summer of 1913, the school informed Čule that he would lose the right to education if he didn't get well soon.
+The doctor found Čule to be healthy but diagnosed him with anaemia.
+He returned to Travnik and was obliged to take all the exams from the fourth grade to enrol in the fifth grade.
+While in the fourth grade, Čule got tuberculous lungs with caverns, however, got well quickly.
 In that period, Čule developed his devotion the Madonna.

-During World War I, the part of the seminary was once again converted to a hospital, as Austria-Hungary entered the war.
-Even though it was accustomed to getting tonsure while in the seventh grade, Čule and his colleagues got it while in the sixth grade in 1915 and thus became clerics.
+During World War I, the part of the seminary was once again converted to a hospital as Austria-Hungary entered the war.
+Even though it was accustomed to getting tonsure in the seventh grade, Čule and his colleagues got it in the sixth grade in 1915 and thus became clerics.
 The reason for premature tonsure was that the clerics were not obliged to serve in the military.
 In 1916, while in the seventh grade, Čule was diagnosed with nerve disease due to stress from excessive studying.
 Nevertheless, Čule managed to finish the seventh grade as an excellent student.
-As the Jesuit gymnasium wasn't a public school its students had to take the graduation exam in front of the Sarajevo gymnasium.
-On 6 June 1917, Čule excelled in his graduation exam, and the president of the commission offered him a state stipend for university studies.
+As the Jesuit gymnasium wasn't a public school, its students had to take the graduation exam before the Sarajevo gymnasium.
+On 6 June 1917, Čule excelled in his graduation exam, and the commission president offered him a state stipend for university studies.
 However, Čule was determined to become a priest.